ETH-NEXUS/gExcite_pipeline/config/README.md

 Where Read Type is one of: I1, R1, R2.

 - `nTargetCells` corresponds to the number of targeted cells for the sample.
 - `featureReferenceFile` corresponds to the ADT feature reference file for the sample set.
 For further information please consult the Cellranger tool documentation.
+**NOTE:** the path to the FeatureReferenceFile must be relative to the gExcite working directory (usually `gExcite_pipeline/`).

 ## HashingFile